Brick Road Cronulla we believe there are huge savings to be had by refinancing,

 “For those who took out a home loan five years ago, the

-average rate after reductions would be 5.3%.
-The potential savings on an
+average rate after reductions would be 5.3 per cent.
+The potential savings on

-the remaining life of your loan.
-There are also many lenders offering very
+interest over the remaining life of your loan.
+There are also many lenders

 Why aren’t people refinancing?